 A Garden That Keeps On Giving

 A sustainable garden is a gold standard for a homeowner.
-It provides a beautiful and natural setting to highlight and enhance the look of the house, provides niches and nooks for privacy and play, and can provide a bounty for the kitchen.
+It provides a beautiful and natural setting to highlight and enhance the house's look, provides niches and nooks for privacy and play, and can provide a bounty for the kitchen.

-All of this beauty returns year after year as the garden matures and, if properly planned and established, requires minimal maintenance.
-But there are choices that must be made at the start of the process to achieve success.
+All of this beauty returns year after year as the garden matures and requires minimal maintenance if adequately planned and established.
+But You must make some choices at the start of the process to achieve success.

 All gardens start with understanding and developing the soil.
 Knowing the pH, soil texture, drainage, and topography of the property are essential to planning a garden.
-There are plants that will grow in almost any soil type but selecting these viable and long-lived plants requires knowing their growing environment.
-Azaleas are beautiful but need a well-drained, acidic soil.
+Some plants will grow in almost any soil type but selecting these viable and long-lived plants requires knowing their growing environment.
+Azaleas are beautiful but need well-drained, acidic soil.
 Lilacs and clematis are also beautiful but prefer alkaline soil.
 Some plants like crepe myrtles do well in most soils.
-Regardless of the results of the soil tests, almost every soil should be improved by the addition of compost, manure, and mulch.
-These provide organic matter to the soil as well as nutrients and should also be added as part of the annual maintenance program.
+Regardless of the soil tests results, almost every soil should be improved by the addition of compost, manure, and mulch.
+These provide organic matter to the soil and nutrients and should also be added as part of the annual maintenance program.

-Development of the soil is the tedious but necessary part of the process but leads to the rewarding part: the selection and planting of the garden.
-The choices for plantings are almost overwhelming with every size, shape, color, and texture imaginable available.
-The good news is that they can be broken down into about several general types to consider.
+Development of the soil is the tedious but necessary part of the process but leads to the rewarding part: selecting and planting the garden.
+The choices for plantings are almost overwhelming, with every size, shape, color, and texture imaginable available.
+The good news is that they can be broken down into several general types to consider.

 Trees are the foundation statement for any garden or home site.
 Trees provide shade and usually define the rest of the garden surrounding them.
 They can be significant specimen plants such as oak or elm trees, or they can be smaller, more intimate plants such as fruit trees that do not tower over the property.
 A key consideration about fruit trees is that some varieties are self-pollinating (peaches) while others require two or more types to pollinate (apples and pears).
 Thought should also be given to the use of the fruit produced.
 Two pear trees can produce more fruit than most families can consume.